Birmingham, AL to Hartford, CT Movers (NEW 2026 Costs)

 - Hartford is more walkable than Birmingham with a score of 67 out of 100 vs Birmingham's 33 out of 100.

-- Air quality in Hartford is moderate, and in Birmingham it's good.
+- Air quality in Hartford is Moderate, and in Birmingham it's Good.

-- HOA rules: It's a good idea to look into your HOA or community regulations before moving day arrives.
+- HOA rules: Plan time to look into your HOA or community rules and regulations before moving day arrives, to avoid any delays.

 - State licensing: The Connecticut Department of Transportation (CDOT) regulates in-state moving companies and taxi, trucking, and bus companies.
 In addition, customers are also protected from scam movers by regulations set forth by the Connecticut State Department of Consumer Protection.
-Before booking, ensure the moving company is officially licensed to handle your move.
+Ensure the company you choose is licensed to handle your move.

 - State regulator: To confirm a moving company's license in Connecticut, visit the state's public utilities commission.

-- Moving company insurance: Every state sets its own rules for what insurance moving companies need to maintain.
+- Moving company insurance: Each state has its own requirements for the level of insurance moving companies must carry.
 Opting for Released Value Protection is a budget-friendly choice, as it comes at no extra cost from movers, although it provides minimal coverage.
 Under this option, the mover's liability is limited to a maximum of 60 cents per pound per article.
 If your belongings are valuable and you seek coverage beyond this limited protection, it's recommended to discuss alternative options with your chosen moving company or explore third-party insurance providers.

 Where to live in Hartford

-Ready to relocate to New England's Rising Star?
-Here are some of the top neighborhoods to consider in Hartford.
+With your sights set on New England's Rising Star, these are some of the most popular neighborhoods to consider in Hartford.

 Best neighborhoods for singles